Color32[] GetPixels( int mip )

 Description

-The GetPixels method retrieves the color data of a specified mipmap level from a texture.
-It returns an array of Color32 objects, each representing a pixel's color in the texture at the specified mipmap level.
+The GetPixels method retrieves the color data of a specific mip level from a texture.
+This method returns an array of Color32 objects, each representing a pixel's color in the specified mip level.

 Usage